 - This tracking method also works on browsers in incognito or private mode.
 The source will always be tracked in Recruitee.

 - You can be creative with naming the source.
-It can be the website where you share your Job on, the name of the person you ask to share the Job, or a combination of both!
+It can be the website where you share your job, the name of the person you ask to share the job, or a combination of both!

 Option 2 – Use Recruitee Jobs widget (*coding knowledge required)

-If you are using Recruitee Jobs widget to show Jobs on your website, you will have three different ways to track candidates.
+If you are using the Recruitee Jobs widget to show jobs on your website, you have three different ways to track candidates.

 1 – Use config.source